karate/tmux/README.md

 ```

 The above command does what is says, i.e, it creates a new window named *text-editor* and opens *vim* in it.
-## Config file

-If you have any doubts related to configurations, refer to my [config file](https://github.com/manikandanraji/dotfiles)